jimmyliu1326/tCANS/README.md

     --reference                   Path to .fasta reference sequence that corresponds to the coordinates in the primers .bed file
     --outdir                      Output directory path Optional arguments:
+    --host                        Path to host reference genome in FASTA format for dehosting raw reads --notrim                       Disable adapter trimming by Porechop
     --help                        Print pipeline usage statement
 ```